Everett24/SkinLesionClassification/README.md

 ### To Do:
-- Remove unused imports
-- Condense multi class and binary class models into one class
+- Condense multi class and binary class models into one class (in progress)
-- Add configuration to runtime.py
+- Add configuration to runtime.py (in progress)
-- Create a file for all models and pipelines tested **
+- Create a file for all models and pipelines tested **(in progress)
 - Create a better model reporting /visualizing system